 Organize as follows: with chopsticks or two forks, dip the asparagus in the batter and drop it into the hot oil; fry for thirty seconds.

-Dip four carrot slices in the batter and drop them into the oil; count one minute.
+Dip four slices of carrot into the batter and drop them in the oil; count one minute.

-Dip three pieces of green beans and two pieces of eggplant in the batter and drop them into the oil; count thirty seconds.
+Dip three pieces of green beans and two pieces of eggplant into the batter and drop them in the oil; count thirty seconds.

 When all the vegetables are in the oil, fry for another minute.

-Remove the cooked vegetables from the fryer with the metal basket and drain them on a rack covered with paper towels.
+Remove the cooked vegetables from the fryer with a metal basket and let them drain on a rack covered with paper towels.

-Arrange the vegetables in groups on a warm plate and serve immediately with soy sauce.
+Arrange the vegetables in groups on a warm plate and serve immediately accompanied by soy sauce.

 Bowl